-Modular design and operation of co-electrolysis process for syngas production
+Modular operation of co-electrolysis process for syngas production

 - Process Systems Engineering

 Co-electrolysis of CO2 and H2O for syngas production is one of the promising Power-to-X applications.
 Utilizing excess or renewable electricity, we can produce syngas with a lower carbon footprint than fossil-based routes.
 To this end, flexible operation (i.e., the variation of power load over time) of such a process is essential.

 When the applied electric load is changed for flexible operation, the selectivities toward H2 and CO in the electrolyzer inherently vary.
 In other words, the H2/CO ratio in the outlet stream increases when we apply higher voltage, and vice versa.
 These phenomena can interrupt the operation at subsequent processes such as the CO2 separation unit due to the changes in the stream concentration.